kylecrsn/Clog/README.md

 ## Getting Started

-In the sample program below, we demonstrate nearly all of the functionality the library has to offer.
+The sample program below demonstrates nearly all of the functionality the library has to offer.

 ```c
 #include "clog.h"